-I was on assignment with Google on Everest when Nick called me in the and asked me to film his ambitious expedition.
-I remember thinking: This is a crazy idea.
-I love it.
-Sign me up.
+I was on assignment on Everest when Nick Cienski called me to ask if I could film his ambitious expedition.
+I remember thinking: ‘this is a crazy idea!’
+Sign me up!

 Nick began climbing in the Himalayas and Karakorum mountains at age 21 (1987).
 For well over the next decade, Nick focused on difficult routes operating in small teams in challenging situations with no supplemental oxygen, no high altitude Sherpa support, and minimal equipment.
 Nick returned to the Himalayas in 2014 after a 21-year hiatus from high altitude climbing and next year will lead the 6 Summits Challenge team.

 Elia Saikaly is an award-winning adventure filmmaker whose global adventures inspire others to find their most meaningful life and spark positive change.
 Never having slept in a tent, Elia’s adventure filmmaking career began on the slopes of Mt.
 Everest were he set out to honor the life of his fallen mentor.
 With over 16 expeditions under his belt, Elia has proven time and time again that he has the determination, stamina, skill, resourcefulness, and vision required to meet the greatest of challenges.

 Good morning Kathmandu!

 It's hard to believe that I'm back!
 A year ago, I survived a near fatal fall from the sky while paragliding and broke my back.
 They told me my career was over and that I'd never climb again.
 And here we are, gearing up to climb Everest.
 Here we go!

 Nick Cienski from Under Armour who is leading the 6 Summits Challenge just outfitted an entire team including Sherpas, guides, cooks and more with some of the most awesome gear I've ever seen.

 I've been shooting non stop, mostly video, editing late at night and trying to remember to grab a few quick stills when I get a second.
 Here is one of my favourite shots from today.